infinityworks/101-Sessions/sessions/Crafting-Code-100/104/README.md

 This session is best done on a kata the group have already completed a few times, so as to have them comfortable on how to solve, or at least make good progress in, the kata.

 The kata should have sufficient complexity where two or more algorithms to be created.
+I would suggest the Game of Life or Mars Rover kata for this session.

 Be sure you are comfortable with how create and use mocks in your chosen language.